 Do keep in mind that only the Scimitar can be used for Multiattack.
-If you want the benefit of making 2 attacks, you’re going to have to be prepared to get your hands dirty and run-up close to the enemy.
+If you want the benefit of making 2 attacks, you’re going to have to be prepared to get your hands dirty and run up close to the enemy.

 Redirect Attack.
 When a creature the goblin can see targets it with an attack, the goblin chooses another goblin within 5 feet of it.
 The two goblins swap places, and the chosen goblin becomes the target instead.

 I honestly laughed the first time I read this reaction.
-A goblin boss can literally throw their subordinates under the bus.
+A goblin boss can throw their subordinates under the bus.
 Brilliant.

 Lore and flavor aside, this is an awesome survivability mechanic.
 Well, an awesome survivability mechanic for the goblin boss.
 Their goblin allies?
 Not so much.

-Basically, this gives you 5 ft. of extra movement, a Disengage, and negates a potential attack for the cost of a single reaction.
+This gives you 5 ft. of extra movement, a Disengage, and negates a potential attack for the cost of a single reaction.
 Talk about value!